2-3-5-41/godot_ecs/examples/import_images/README.md

 # [Example] Import Images
-This example showcases how you can import images by dropping them on the window and creating ECS entities in [`bevy_ecs`](https://docs.rs/bevy_ecs/latest/bevy_ecs) and rendering them with Godot's [`RenderingServer`](https://docs.godotengine.org/en/stable/classes/class_renderingserver.html).
+This example showcases how you can perform runtime allocation of `Gd` resources and creating ECS entity representations in [`bevy_ecs`](https://docs.rs/bevy_ecs/latest/bevy_ecs) and rendering them with Godot's [`RenderingServer`](https://docs.godotengine.org/en/stable/classes/class_renderingserver.html).

-Since objects like `Gd<Image>` aren't thread safe becuase we created them as we import our image(s), it's best to create an internal storage for those (non-send & non-sync) `Gd<T>` objects on the node itself, and reference them to create `Texture2D` instances on the `RenderingServer`.
+Since objects like `Gd<Image>` aren't thread safe because we created them as we import our image(s), it's best to create an internal storage for those (non-send & non-sync) `Gd<T>` objects on the node itself, and reference them to create `Texture2D` instances on the `RenderingServer`.